Skip to main content

 If you don’t have a vignette, you could be fined

-The main no-go area is Paris, within the Peripherique ring road, where there’s no entry without a Vignette from 8am to 8pm on weekdays.
-But Lyon, Strasbourg, Lille and Toulouse all have varying restrictions when pollution levels are high, and Grenoble has similar restrictions, but extending over a much wider area and covering much of the useful corridor towards many of the most popular Alpine passes.
+The main no-go area is Paris, within the Peripherique ring road (including the Péreipherique itself), where there’s no entry without a Vignette from 8am to 8pm on weekdays.
+Lyon, Strasbourg, Lille and Toulouse all have ZFEs but also have varying restrictions when pollution levels are high, and temporarily ban older vehicles until the air quality improves.
+Grenoble has similar variable restrictions, but extending over a much wider area and covering much of the useful corridor towards many of the most popular Alpine passes – unfortunately you can't predict in advance whether you'll be allowed in or not as it changes on a day-to-day basis.
 Fines for non-compliance are 68 euros in most areas, 35 euros in Grenoble.

 Compulsory kit – what you MUST take

 What's Changed?
-It's now obligatory to wear gloves while riding a bike or scooter.
+It's obligatory to wear gloves while riding a bike or scooter.
 And they're supposed to be CE-approved, too.
-In practice, as long as they're obviously proper protective motorcycle gloves, you'll be fine.
+In practice, as long as they're obviously proper protective motorcycle gloves, you're unlikely to have a problem.

-It's also now required to carry a Hi-Viz jacket or tabard.
-You don't have to wear it on the bike, but it does have to be accessible and you do have to wear it if you're stopped and off the bike in a vulnerable position – for example on a motorway hard shoulder.
-There's also a recent restriction on in-ear speakers for sat-nav, intercom, phone or music, which are no longer allowed for the driver of any vehicle.
+You are required to carry a Hi-Viz jacket or tabard.
+You don't have to wear it on the bike, but it does have to be accessible and you do have to wear it if you're stopped and off the bike and in a vulnerable position – for example on a motorway hard shoulder.
+In-ear speakers for sat-nav, intercom, phone or music are no longer allowed – this isn't anti-bike, it's the same for all vehicle drivers.
+In-helmet speakers are fine.

 What still the same?
 You still need to have approved reflective stickers on your helmet, but almost no one does (including the locals), and as a visitor it's highly unlikely anyone will notice or care.
 Your headlight should be on dipped beam during the day (most modern bikes have dip on all the time anyway).